pranavfyi/Ping-Pong/README.md

-Pong Game – Python Turtle
+Arcade Pong Game – Python Turtle

-A simple, classic Pong game built using Python and the Turtle graphics module.
+A feature-rich, arcade-style recreation of the classic Pong game built using Python and the Turtle graphics module.
+This version is enhanced with custom physics, dynamic difficulty scaling, and a full Game Over/Restart loop.
-This project demonstrates object-oriented programming, collision detection, real-time animation, and modular code structure.
+This project serves as a practical demonstration of Object-Oriented Programming (OOP), advanced state management, and external library integration (Pygame for sound).

-🎮 Features
+🎮 Key Features & Technical Highlights

-Two-player paddle controls

-Continuous ball movement

-Paddle + wall collision detection

-Scoreboard with auto updates

-Smooth 60 FPS movement

-Fully modular code (main, paddle, ball, scoreboard)
+This game goes beyond a basic clone, implementing several features to demonstrate robust system design and a polished user experience:

+Object-Oriented Architecture (OOP): Built using separate, clean classes (Ball, Paddle, Scoreboard) for modularity and easy extension.

+Dynamic Difficulty Scaling: Implements a custom speed curve where the ball accelerates after every score, ensuring the challenge increases continuously throughout the match.

+Precision UX / Guided Bounce: Features a state-based logic that guides the ball toward the opponent for the first few hits of a rally, guaranteeing fair starting rallies and improving the initial player experience.

+Paddle Dash / Boost: Added a dedicated key control to allow players to temporarily boost their paddle speed for difficult, last-second saves.

+Graceful Restart Loop: Implemented a bug-free "Press SPACE to Play/Restart" mechanism that clears the Game Over state, resets objects, and allows for infinite replayability.

+Sound Integration: Uses the Pygame Mixer library for dedicated audio feedback (paddle hits, scoring, and a final win fanfare).

+Arcade Aesthetics: Features a high-contrast Neon theme with dedicated goal lines and oversized scores.

 📁 Project Structure
 Pong-Game/
 │
-├── main.py
-├── paddle.py
-├── ball.py
-├── scoreboard.py
-└── README.md

-🚀 How to Run
-1. Install Python

-Make sure Python 3 is installed.
+├── main.py        # Initializes game, manages keypresses, and runs the main loop ├── paddle.py      # Paddle class: handles movement, speed, and dash logic ├── ball.py        # Ball class: handles movement, physics, speed scaling, and bounce logic ├── scoreboard.py  # Scoreboard class: handles score display, updates, and Game Over messages ├── hit_paddle.wav # Sound asset (required for audio) ├── score_goal.wav # Sound asset (required for audio) ├── win_game.wav   # Sound asset (required for audio) └── README.md

+1.Requirements
+The game requires Python 3 and the external pygame library for sound effects.
+# Install pygame via pip
+pip install pygame

-2. Run the game
+2. Run the Game
-python main.py

-The window will open and you can start playing.
+Navigate to the project directory in your terminal and execute: python main.py
+The game window will open, displaying the "Press SPACE to start" prompt.

 ⌨️ Controls

-Right Paddle
-Move Up: ↑
-Move Down: ↓

-Left Paddle
+Action,Left Paddle,Right Paddle
-Move Up: W
-Move Down: S
+Move Up,W,↑ (Up Arrow)
+Move Down,S,↓ (Down Arrow)
+Dash / Boost,D,→ (Right Arrow)
+Start / Restart,SPACE,SPACE